edvni/iot-monitoring-system/README.md

 3. **Data transmission**:
 - After `SEND_DATA_CYCLE` boot cycles, the system sends the accumulated data to Discord.
-&nbsp;- If the transmission fails, it retries up to 3 times.
+- If the transmission fails, it retries up to 3 times.

 4. **Sleep mode**:
 - After completing the cycle, the ESP32 enter deep sleep for `TIME_TO_SLEEP` seconds.